flywheel-apps/GRP-14/README.md

 To be certain that you are running at the subject level when following those instructions, the *most important step* is to select (click on) a particular subject after pressing the Subject view button.
 Then that subject will be highlighted.
-Before you select a subject, the "Acquisitions" tab as shown here in the red oval will be next to the Subject view button:
+If you have not yet selected a subject, the "Acquisitions" tab will be next to the Subject view button:
 ![Acquisitions is selected](/images/AcquisitionsSelected.png)

-You will know you are running at the subject level when you see the "Subject" tab next to the Subject view button like this:
+You will know you are running at the subject level when you see the "Subject" tab next to the Subject view button.
+Here, the subject "126_S_1221" was selected and is highlighted in light blue.:
 ![Subject is selected](/images/SubjectSelected.png)
-Above, the subject "126_S_1221" was selected and is highlighted in light blue.

 Then click on the "Analyses" tab to find the "Run Analysis Gear" button that will launch the gear.